naps62/capistrano3-monit/README.md

     monit:start   # sends a start signal to all monitored processes monit:stop    # sends a stop signal to all monitored processes monit:restart # sends a restart signal to all monitored processes

+Additionally, `monit:restart` will automatically be called as a dependency of the `deploy:restart` task.

 Currently, the `start|stop|restart` tasks assume you only want to handle monitored processes related to the app being deployed.
 For this, the name of